Step-by-Step Guide for Applications to the Capital Stream of the Rural Transit Solutions Fund

 Accessibility Standard

-As applicable, does the project meet or exceed the highest published accessibility standard (e.g., the Canadian Standards Association Technical Standard Accessible Design for the Built Environment (CAN/CSA B651-12, or newer), in addition to applicable provincial or territorial building codes, and relevant municipal by-laws?*
+Please confirm that the project will meet or exceed the highest published accessibility standards (e.g., the Canadian Standards Association Technical Standard Accessible Design for the Built Environment (CAN/CSA B651-23, or newer) in a jurisdiction, in addition to applicable provincial or territorial building codes, requirements for Accessible Transportation Services and relevant municipal by-laws?*

 Please select “Yes”, “Not Applicable”, “Unsure or Unknown”